Why is US B2B PR so difficult?

 Time to read: 2 minutes

-What defines a successful AR programme?
+What defines successful AR programmes?

 Successful AR programs use analysts to improve lead generation, shorten sales cycles and retain customers.
 That’s basically it!